 Recipe blogs have come a long way over the years, and today they are one of the most popular monetized blog themes and can earn very good advertising revenue.

-Define, fine-tune and stay focused
+Define, fine-tune, quality writing and stay focused

 Successful blogs are almost always focused on one narrow topic niche.
 Think of SLR digital cameras, or for a recipe blog, vegan recipes or South Indian curries.